How many devices can be connected - simultaneously - to one thunderbolt port?

 - Asked about: Mini DisplayPort to VGA Adapter

-- Flag as inappropriate (How many devices can be simultaneously paired?)
+- Flag as inappropriate (How many simultaneous keyboard connections are possible?)